-- (i) A knowledge of the language of the country in which the other party to the negotiation is located. - (i).
+- (i) A knowledge of the language of the country in which the other party to the negotiation is located. - (ii).
 A recognition of cultural influences on the negotiation process.
 For example, Japanese negotiations are characterized by politeness, a non-revealing manner, a non- confrontational approach and persistence.
 In contrast, negotiators in the USA and Canada appeal to reason, adduce objective facts to counter subjective statement, take a moderate initial position and place great emphasis on the meeting of deadlines

-Negotiation whether it is national or international has the same objective.
-We negotiate to get the best value, price or advantage for our organization.
-Our negotiating skills are tested when we buy a house, buy or lease a car, ask for a raise or promotion.
-Managers have even more opportunities to negotiate.
-Sales people, employees, labour unions, other managers, and customers al have wishes that the organization may not be able to grant without some kind of negotiation.
-Sadly, most of us are rather poor negotiators.
-Negotiation skills, like any other crucial communication skills, need to be developed through diligent study and regular practice.
-This lends credence to the old saying that practice makes perfect.
+This study unit has been used to discuss the realm of negotiation.
+You have gain the knowledge that negotiation national or international has the same objective, and parties negotiate to get advantages or leverage or fair price or value.
+You also have known that a party's negotiating skills are tested a product is being bought and managers have even more opportunities to negotiate.
+Sales people, employees, labour unions, other managers, and customers all have wishes that the organization may not be able to gain advantages without some kind of negotiation in business dealings.
+In addition, negotiation skills like any other crucial communication skills, as you can understand, need to be developed through diligent study and regular practice, which lends credence to the cliché that practice makes perfect.